cliffeby/chgdetectionV001/README.md

 1. An ngrx approach with a Redux store.
 2. Use of immutable.js
 3. Use of the ES6 spread operator
-I chose the spread operator as it seemed the easiest to implement, understand, and native to javascript.
+I chose the spread operator as it seemed it is the easiest to implement, to understand, and it is native to javascript.
 The spread operator has the form data = {…data, new} where new replaces or adds values to the existing data object and creates a new object value.
-More on spread here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax
+More on spread can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 In my example the:
+``
-thismatch.playerNames.push(‘Bob’) becomes
+this.match.playerNames.push(‘Bob’) becomes
 this.match.playerNames = [...this.match.playerNames, 'Chuck'];
+``